How Much Does a Trademark Cost?

 All the trademark application costs in this article are per class of product or service.
 Remember to figure your costs based on the number of classes.
 Here’s a list of current classes.

-The regular TEAS application is the “basic” application.
-The cost of an initial application is $400.
-You only need to submit minimum information, and submitting a complete application will speed up processing time.
+The standard TEAS application is the “basic” application.
+The cost of an initial application is $275 per class, for both paper and electronic filing.

 TEAS Plus is the least expensive and streamlined application.
 You must file a complete application, pay all filing fees at the time of filing, agree to file certain documents electronically, and receive all communications via email.
 Another benefit to the TEAS Plus application is faster service.
-The cost of an initial application is $225.
+The cost of an initial application is $225 per class, for both paper and electronic filing.

 Additional Trademark Application Costs